ravjotbrar/valkey-rfc/ValkeySkyscope.md

 Cluster visualization shows the topology of nodes and slot distribution with intuitive visual representation.
 It highlights master-replica topology and overlays slot assignments and load distribution with heat maps.

 Visual heat maps (post MVP) highlight CPU and memory usage across cluster nodes, leveraging slot-level metrics.
-The visualization updates in real-time as new data becomes available, providing immediate feedback on cluster performance characteristics.
+The visualization updates in near real-time as new data becomes available, providing immediate feedback on cluster performance characteristics.
 Historical tracking enables trend analysis of patterns over time, allowing builders to identify recurring performance issues and plan capacity adjustments.
 An alert mechanism provides configurable notifications for access pattern anomalies, with thresholds that can be adjusted based on application requirements and cluster characteristics.

 ### Hot Key Detection and Visualization